 My goal as a coach is to provide the resources and environment that empowers people to achieve their full potential in health and performance.
 Whether that is bringing out the best version of yourself through improved fitness, training for a specific sport or preparing the tactical athlete in the military setting, here at The Performance Syndicate, I have the tools to help guide you on your journey.

 The Performance Syndicate is the result of years of hard work and investment into the art and science of strength and conditioning.
-It was developed as a way to give back to those who care about their health and fitness and are constantly looking to improve themselves through an active lifestyle.
+It was developed as a way to give back to those who care about their health, fitness and are constantly looking to improve themselves through an active lifestyle.
 I continue the relentless pursuit to help my clients and those around us not only with our physical selves but our overall health and well-being.

 Founder and Coach

 I am the founder and coach for The Performance Syndicate (TPS), bringing over 15 years of full time coaching experience to my clients.
 Here at TPS, I provide individually tailored programming and remote training to a wide variety of individuals.
-Everyone from elite athletes, military soldiers and those of us looking to improve the quality of life through proper training.
+Everyone from elite athletes, military soldiers and those of us looking to improve their quality of life through proper training.
 My passion is teaching and coaching to help anyone reach their potential and personal best.
 Bill Bowerman (Track and Field Coach and Co-Founder of Nike) said it best, "if you have a body, you are an athlete."
 We are all different.
 Different goals, different builds, and different backgrounds but that is what makes us great.
-My programs take in to account the individuality of who we are and what we are trying to accomplish to get you where you want to be.
+My programs take into account the individuality of who we are and what we are trying to accomplish to get you where you want to be.

 I have been a human performance specialist working with Special Forces for over 9 years.
 I came to special operations in 2011 and have played an integral role in not only the training of Green Berets but helping lay the foundation upon which our program was built.
 From managing operations, creating metrics, analyzing data, promoting organization, and designing the training facility, I have been a key leader in growing the Special Forces human performance program from inception to what it is today.
-As one of the most experienced tactical strength and conditioning coaches in the country, I use my breadth of experience and expertise to help drive programming results to continually improve the training provided to Special Forces soldiers.
+As one of the most experienced tactical strength and conditioning coaches in the country, I use my breadth of knowledge and expertise to help drive programming results and continually improve the training provided to Special Forces soldiers.

 Prior to special operations, I spent 5 years at the University of Wyoming where I oversaw an extensive range of men’s and women’s sports.
 Before accepting the coaching position at Wyoming, I earned my master’s degree at the University of Virginia, where I worked as a graduate assistant strength and conditioning coach.
 Not only was my master’s degree in exercise physiology, but I earned my bachelor’s in it as well.
 During my undergrad years, as captain of the track and field team, I earned the title of All-American and National Champion in the 35 lb weight throw (indoor hammer).
 Another highlight of my senior year included the National Strength and Conditioning Association (NSCA) naming me All-American Strength and Conditioning Athlete of the Year.